We at Colorlib know a thing or two about creating unique and successful WordPress themes,…

 How to Use Adjustment Layers

-Adjustment Layers are just another Photoshop feature you’ll need to get used to!
+Adjustment Layers are just another Photoshop feature that you need to be familiar with!
 This time, the tutorial comes from the PS in 60 seconds series, where a Photoshop expert will in 60 seconds explain how a particular Photoshop feature works in the real world, and as we mentioned, this tutorial is going to be for Adjustment Layers.

 Create an Animated 3D GIF in Photoshop CS6